 MED: Talent flipping the on-off switch and all the components shutting down.

-Remove the laptop battery and set the laptop to operate through the power cable alone.
+Remove the laptop battery and set the laptop to operate through the power cable alone. {Change: This probably should go before the on-off demonstration—that is 2.14 merged into 2.13 (since the battery must already be removed for a complete system shut down).

 Shots: